 Why are skateboard decks so awesome?

 Tony Hawk.
 Rodney Mullen.
 Bam Magara.
 Eric Koston.
 These were the names of skateboarders I was familiar with growing up thanks to a classic Playstation game called Tony Hawk’s Pro Skater 2.
-Graphics for video games have come on a long way since people were replicated as pixelated blocks, but I still happily play this game.
+Graphics for video games have come on a long way since people were replicated as pixelated blocks, but I still happily play this game; however, I still love to play cozino games a lot more.
 It’s nostalgic and never really gets old.
 When Tony Hawk Underground came out on Nintendo Gamecube in 2003 I found a whole new love for the skateboard gaming franchise – the ability to create your own custom skateboard deck.

 Back in the teen days I was big into skateboarding.
 Could I actually do any tricks?
 No. Unless you count falling off the board and being too scared to go up the ramp a trick.
 But still, my deck was well loved and thrashed about in the process.
 I came to love the bashed-up look.